 Finding 4: In child care, interactions are the lowest when they matter most.

-In 10-year longitudinal study we conducted in 2018, we concluded that the period between 18-24 months is a key window for adult-child language interaction.
+In a 10-year longitudinal study we conducted in 2018, we concluded that the period between 18-24 months is a key window for adult-child language interaction.
 No other age range between birth and 3 years shows a greater correlation between conversational turns and verbal skills in middle school.
 Alarmingly, though, this is the precise window in which children in child care settings experience the least amount of back-and-forth interaction.

 Finding 5: There are large disparities in the language environments children are experiencing in child care.